2025 Best Colleges for Public Policy

 • Carlisle, PA

 Professional Outcomes: One year after graduating, 95% of Dickinson grads have found jobs or full-time volunteer work, or have enrolled in graduate school.
-Companies employing more than 25 Dickinson alumni include Deloitte, IBM, Morgan Stanley, JPMorgan Chase & Co., Merck, EY, PNC, PwC, Google, and Amazon.
-It’s interesting that more alumni can be found in New York City than in Pennsylvania.
-Within five years of receiving their diplomas, 55-60% of recent grads have entered or finished graduate school.
+Companies employing Dickinson alumni include Deloitte, EY, Vanguard, JPMorgan Chase & Co., Google, Amazon, Microsoft, and Merck.
+Most alumni are found in Pennsylvania, with the New York City Metropolitan area also proving popular with Red Devil alums.

 • Median SAT: 1355